Recurring Saturday Night Live characters and sketches introduced 2001–02: The Ferey Muhtar Talk Show

-The Ferey Muthar Talk Show was a very short-lived sketch on SNL, appearing only twice (season 27 on the March 16, 2002, episode hosted by Ian McKellen and again on the season 28 episode hosted by Nia Vardalos).
+The Ferey Muthar Talk Show was a sketch on SNL, appearing only twice (season 27 on the March 16, 2002, episode hosted by Ian McKellen and again on the season 28 episode hosted by Nia Vardalos).
 It was a talk show from Turkey, with Horatio Sanz as the host and Darrell Hammond as his sidekick.
 It was a parody based on Turkish reality show Ateş Hattı by Reha Muhtar.